 - Varicose veins

 Nonetheless, when used in a controlled environment by trained and experienced personnel, blood flow restriction training appears to provide a safe training alternative for most individuals regardless of age and training status.

-Want to come learn how to safetly and effectively utilize blood flow restrictioning training in your practice?
+Want to learn how to safely and effectively utilize blood flow restriction training in your practice?
 We teach courses around the world!
 Check out our course dates HERE.

 ABOUT THE AUTHOR: DALTON

 Growing up in Oregon, Dalton graduated in 2015 with honors from Southern Oregon University earning a Pre-PT Health and Science Bachelor’s degree with a minor in Business.
 Following a non-traditional route, Dalton then attended Robert Gordon University in the United Kingdom, where he completed a CAPTE accredited Msc in Physical Therapy in 2018, undertaking multiple clinical rotations across Scotland and Sydney, Australia.

 Currently, Dalton lives in London and works in a private orthopedic outpatient clinic called Anatomie Physiotherapy.
 Dalton has a passion in sports orthopedics with a focus on rehabilitation of the knee joint.
 In Dalton’s spare time, he practices and coaches wrestling and Brazilian jiu-jitzu, and enjoys cycling, weight training, and anything outdoors.
 Dalton has a strong interest in applying sports biomechanics to his extracurricular activities with a focus on rehab and sports performance for grappling athletes.

 Dalton also started and runs the instagram handle @physicaltherapyresearch; where he summarizes physical therapy-based research articles to help himself and others learn and stay up-to-date on recent research, and ultimately bridge the delay between research and clinical practice.